illumitacit/policies/privacy_policy.md

   API and is categorized as "API Content" as described in their [Terms of use](https://openai.com/policies/terms-of-use).

-No IllumiTacit human looks at your content except for limited purposes with your express permission, for example, if an error occurs that stops an automated process from working and requires manual intervention to fix.
-These are rare cases, and when they happen, we look for root cause solutions as much as possible to avoid them recurring.
-We may also access your data if required in order to respond to legal process (see “When required under applicable law” below).
+No IllumiTacit human looks at your data except with your express permission for limited purposes, such as an error that stops an automated process from working and requires manual intervention to fix.
+These are rare cases, after which, we look for root cause solutions to avoid them recurring to the extent possible.
+We may also access your data as required for legal compliance under applicable laws and regulations (see “When required under applicable law” below).

 **To help you troubleshoot or squash a software bug, with your permission.** If at any point we need to access your content to help you with a support case, we will ask for your consent before proceeding.

-**To investigate, prevent, or take action regarding restricted uses.** Accessing a customer’s account when investigating potential abuse is a measure of last resort.
+**To investigate, prevent, or take action regarding restricted uses.** Accessing your account when investigating potential abuse is a measure of last resort.
 We want to protect the privacy and safety of both our customers and the people reporting issues to us, and we do our best to balance those responsibilities throughout the process.
-If we discover you are using our products for a restricted purpose, we will take action as necessary, including notifying appropriate authorities where warranted.
+If we discover you are using our products for a restricted purpose, we will take any necessary action, including notifying appropriate authorities where warranted.

 **When required under applicable law.**